Table of Contents

 While no specific diet guarantees lung cancer prevention, maintaining a nutritious diet is crucial for overall health during cancer treatments.
 Cancer survivors may face appetite loss, making it important to ensure adequate nutrient intake.
 Smaller, more frequent meals, digestive-soothing teas, and a high-fiber diet can be beneficial.

-According to the Amercian Institute for Cancer Research, the below food items should be avoided by individuals that are diagnosed with cancer:
+According to the American Institute for Cancer Research, the below food items should be avoided by individuals who are diagnosed with cancer:

 Preventing Lung Cancer